Alexander Payne: Unrealized projects

 In February 2016, it was announced that Payne was to direct a film titled My Saga, which is based on a pair of articles written by Karl Ove Knausgård and published by The New York Times Magazine.
 The articles cover Knausgård tracing the Vikings' voyages in North America.
 The film was to have been distributed by Netflix and star Mads Mikkelsen.
 In October 2019, the production was cancelled a week before filming was to begin due to Knausgard objecting to his life story being turned into a feature film.

 In March 2018, Payne was in talks to direct a legal drama film for Amazon Studios titled The Burial.
-The project was to have been based on the true story of Mississippi-based lawyer Willie Gary, who takes on the case of Jeremiah O'Keefe, an owner of a chain of funeral homes who claimed he was swindled by a major funeral parlor conglomerate.
+The project was based on the true story of Mississippi-based lawyer Willie Gary, who takes on the case of Jeremiah O'Keefe, an owner of a chain of funeral homes who claimed he was swindled by a major funeral parlor conglomerate.
+Maggie Betts took over as director and the film premiered in 2023 at the Toronto International Film Festival.

-It was reported in February 2019 that Payne was attached to direct a comedy horror film titled The Menu for Gary Sanchez Productions.
+It was reported in February 2019 that Payne was attached to direct the comedy horror film The Menu for Gary Sanchez Productions.
 The plot concerns a young couple that attends an exclusive restaurant in a tropical island only to experience some "shocking surprises."
 By April 2019, Emma Stone and Ralph Fiennes were set to star in the film.
 By May 2020, Mark Mylod replaced Payne on The Menu.

-In December 2019, it was announced that Payne was attached to direct an American remake of the 1987 Oscar-winning Danish film Babette's Feast.
+On December 2, 2019, it was announced that Payne was attached to direct an American remake of the 1987 Oscar-winning Danish film Babette's Feast.
 Payne's version is said to be set in Minnesota.

-Also in December 2019, it was announced that Payne was going to direct the HBO miniseries Landscapers.
+On December 20, 2019, it was announced that Payne was going to direct the HBO miniseries Landscapers.
 However, in October 2020, it was announced that Payne dropped out of the project due to a schedule conflict and was replaced by Will Sharpe.

-It was also announced in the 2010s that Payne was going to direct a film titled La Vida Norteña.
-The project was to have been about a Latin music promoter who befriends a Nebraskan mayor.